 With dental emergencies, it’s recommended to act fast in order to reduce the costs of your treatment, prevent further problems from arising and reduce the pain if you are suffering.
 This is why it’s better to visit a private dentist for emergency care as they are able to provide you with an appointment much sooner, which can, potentially, save you a lot of money in the long run and can work out as more affordable compared to NHS dental care.

-Dental Treatment Not Available on the NHS
+Dental Treatment Not Available on the NHS in London

 Any cosmetic treatments which are not deemed clinically necessary or essential for the maintenance of good health will not be available through the NHS.
 For example, teeth whitening is not deemed by the NHS to be clinically essential, meaning that you will need to obtain this treatment through a private dental practitioner.